Cub Creek (South Hyco Creek tributary)

-Cub Creek is a 2.44 mi long 1st order tributary to South Hyco Creek in Person County, North Carolina.
+Cub Creek is a 2.44 mi first-order tributary to South Hyco Creek in Person County, North Carolina.
 Cub Creek joins South Hyco Creek within Hyco Lake.

 Course

-Cub Creek rises about 1 mile southeast of Leasburg, North Carolina and then flows northeast to join South Hyco Creek about 1.5 miles south-southwest of Longs Store.
+Cub Creek rises about 1 mi southeast of Leasburg, North Carolina, and then flows northeast to join South Hyco Creek about 1.5 mi south-southwest of Longs Store.

 Watershed

-Cub Creek drains 1.86 sqmi of area, receives about 46.4 in/year of precipitation, has a wetness index of 385.84, and is about 57% forested.
+Cub Creek drains 1.86 sqmi of area, receives about 46.4 in/yr of precipitation, has a wetness index of 385.84, and is about 57% forested.